Bradshaw/spaceshipsin.space/sources/markdown/out/rust-skunks/index.md

 ### As machine parts

+#### Jobs

 A rig needs a crew.
 Everyone on the crew knows how to do all the jobs, in a pinch, but you have your specialty, your role.

 - **Driver**: Hands on the wheel, feet on the pedals, head in the game.
 You can feel the momentum of your rig.
 Your seat connects you to the chassis, to the suspension, to the wheels, to the ground.
 Every stone, bump, and patch of loose soil translates to micro-corrections in the steering.
-- **Spotter**: Crawling up on the roof, binoculars in hand.
+- **Spotter**: Crawling up on the roof, binoculars dangling off your belt.
 Swinging around the hull checking for damage and intruders.
 Smelling the fumes blown your way by the wind and figuring out what kinds of vehicle are up ahead.
 You sniff out opportunities and dangers alike.
 - **Machinist**: Deep in the guts of the rig, metal, fuel and oil churn away relentlessly.
 To most, it's a dirty cacophony, but to you, this is an orchestra, and you're the maestro.
 You know how to push the engine to its limits.
 Its *actual* limits, not the ones written in the manual.
 - **Wrench**: You make broken things fixed and fixed things broken.
 "Tool" kit in hand, you dash around the rig mending damage and fighting off intruders.
 Occasionally, you might even hop onto your pursuers' rigs for some light sabotage and intimidation.

 *(Decide together who does what, write it down, and tag it with **Job**.)*

+#### The rig

+A crew needs a rig.
+The rig is your home.
+It's also your means of transportation, your workplace, a weapon, and a character in its own right.

+When running the rig full-speed through the dirt, the **Machinist** and the **Wrench** are tasked with engineering duties.
+But at rest, you're all responsible for repairing and upgrading it.

+Is the rig a machine that was slowly modified over time, or was it designed the way it is?
+Could an expert recognise the original chassis?
+How many crews has it had?
+Has the crew evolved over time, or was it passed from crew to crew?
+Is it painted?
+Decorated?
+It is flying a flag?
+What does it look like, and what does it mean?

+What **Class** is the rig?
+- **Bullet**: Speed
+- **Juggernaut**: Robustness
+- **Mauler**: Combat
+- **Cutter**: Maneuverability

+*(Write this down and tag it with **Class**.)*

+What modifications have been made to the rig?
+*(Each player describes a modification, write them down, and tag them with **Mod**.)*

++++ **Mod** ideas
+- **Boudica wheel spikes** that stick out and can cut or mangle vehicles we side-swipe.
+- **Expanded living quarters** with a working kitchen and medical supplies.
+- **Carapace cladding** that can protect us from projectiles.
+- **Over-tuned fuel pumps** that lets us run the engine much harder when we need more "oomph".
++++

+Finally, decide on a name for your rig.
+Something appropriate for a gnarly machine.
+Your home.
+Your ticket to a better life.

-### Your character sheet
+### Character sheet and rig sheet

 Your character sheet is a document that tracks gameplay and story information that will be important while you play.
 It should include the character's name, the things you picked out above, and some room for notes.
 It can be on a piece of paper, in a notebook, or in a digital document.
 Ideally, you should be able to share it easily with the guide and the other players.
 If you're playing more than a one-shot, your character will gain new **Skills**, **Flaws**, and **Bonds**, leave some room to add them later.
 Sometimes you'll lose some of these attributes, so either use a pencil or erasable pen, or embrace the grime and get ready to do a lot of crossing-out.

+Your character sheet is yours, have fun with it!
+Draw your character on it.
+Make it look like an in-world laissez-passer that your character has forged.
+Scribble notes and theories about the story.
+Keep a record of your character's thoughts.
+Format it like a letter that your character will send home when they can.

+As long as it contains your **Job**, **Skills**, **Flaws**, and **Bonds**, it's good to go!

+The players also share a "rig sheet", with information about their rig.
+Like the character sheet,

+#### Character sheet example
 A typical character sheet might look something like this:

 <aside>

 **Skedaddle**
-**Machinist** on the **Behemoth**
+**Machinist** on the **Big Beautiful Bastard**
 Background: *A worker looking to make enough money to someday go home and make it all better.*
 I grew up in a farming village when a blight hit us.
 I'm looking to make enough money to buy a cure, if one even exists...
 I look older than I am, my skin is leathered by the sun and acid rains I worked under.
 I wear thick layered clothes.
 When I'm working on the rig I'm completely covered from head to toe, even wearing goggles and a respirator to protect myself.